Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 You will be surprised!
 There is actually a 3G connection in some points (not everywhere, though).

-If you really want to check your email and post some pictures on Instagram, just follow the porters, they usually hang out in the place with reception, they know places. 🙂
+If you really want to check your email and post some pictures on Instagram, just follow the porters, they usually hang out in the place with reception, they know the spots. 🙂

-But I, of course, would recommend to completely unplug for these days and enjoy nature, this is what I did and it was awesome!
+But I, of course, would recommend completely unplugging for these days and enjoy nature, that is what I did and it was awesome!